Thoughts on Location No 47

-We didn’t have an intentions of visiting Kangaroo Island, but we ended up there all the same.
-With a combination of families getting away during the school holidays and a public holiday making a long weekend for everyone else to get away, caravan park vacancies were at and all time low.
-Actually, caravan park occupancy was at an all time high, and the only park we could book into was on Kangaroo Island.
+We didn’t have any intentions of visiting Kangaroo Island, but we ended up there all the same.
+With a combination of families getting away during the school holidays and a public holiday making a long weekend for everyone else to get away, caravan park vacancies were at an all-time low.
+Actually, caravan park occupancy was at an all-time high, and the only park we could book into was on Kangaroo Island.

 We gave this some serious consideration, really serious consideration, due to the cost of the ferry.
 But ultimately, we decided that we should spend the money and visit the island, and we chose to stay at the Western Kangaroo Island (KI) Caravan Park and Wildlife Reserve, just a short drive from the Flinders Chase National Park.